 Release to Air Natural gas fired boilers/dryers

-Submit your report if any of your amounts are equal to or exceed the reporting thresholds
+Submit your report if any of the amounts are equal to or exceed the reporting thresholds

-if all of your amounts are below the reporting threshold, you may submit a report as a below threshold facility.
+If all of the amounts are below the reporting threshold, you may submit a report as a

 Reminder: Print the confirmation page after submitting your report and keep it for five years.